 The seats in business are larger than in economy, providing more seat width and pitch so that you can stretch out and enjoy your flight.

 Currently, there is no first class on Iraqi Airways flights.
 If you wish to have a premium experience, you can choose to upgrade from economy to business class on selected flights.

-There are a modern selection of in-flight entertainment onboard the Iraqi Airways planes, with personal in-seat screens and a wide choice of movies, TV shows and music.
+There is a modern selection of in-flight entertainment onboard the Iraqi Airways planes, with personal in-seat screens and a wide choice of movies, TV shows and music.

-Passengers can enjoy complimentary meals and snacks during their flight.
+You can enjoy complimentary meals and snacks during your flight.
 The number of meals and what is served will be determined by the duration and route of your flight.

 There are no alcoholic beverages served onboard Iraqi Airways flights, due to religious reasons.
 However, there will be complimentary non-alcoholic soft and hot drinks available.

-Passengers can earn points with the Iraqi Airways SkyMiles scheme, where passengers earn 'Miles' each time they fly.
-This means that the more frequent passengers can earn more points, and are rewarded for their loyalty for flying regularly with Iraqi Airways or their partners.
-With the earned Miles, passengers can then redeem them in the form of flight rewards, extra baggage or flight upgrades.
+You can earn points with the Iraqi Airways SkyMiles scheme, where you earn 'Miles' each time you fly.
+This means that the more frequent passengers can earn more points, and are rewarded for their loyalty to flying regularly with Iraqi Airways or their partners.
+With the earned Miles, you can then redeem them in the form of flight rewards, extra baggage or flight upgrades.

 Iraqi Airways is part of the Arab Air Carriers Organization.
 This is an organisation which allows members to cooperate more smoothly, sharing benefits from its joint work.
 Other airlines that are part of this organisation include flynas, Palestinian Airlines, Sudan Airways, Air Cairo and Kuwait Airways.